-- Have SSH access or console access to each Database Server. - On each ScienceLogic appliance, know the username and password for access to the console.
+- Have installed and licensed the Database Server and SL1 Collectors. - Have SSH access or console access to each Database Server. - On each ScienceLogic appliance, know the username and password for access to the console.
 Note that the MySQL password matches the login password for SL1 unless one or both of the passwords were manually changed after installation. - Ensure that all SL1 appliances are running the same version of SL1 that the Database Server is running. - Ensure that the Database Server opens a port for PhoneHome communication.
 The default port used by the Configuration Utility is 7705.
+If you are on a SaaS SL1 system, you must use port 7705.
 If you are on a non-SaaS system, you can use other ports besides 7705, but make sure those ports are not already being used.